DC Breeze

-The DC Breeze is an open professional ultimate team based in the District of Columbia, competing in the East Division of the American Ultimate Disc League.
+The DC Breeze are a professional ultimate team based in Washington, D.C.
+The Breeze compete in the Ultimate Frisbee Association (UFA) as a member of the East Division.
 The team first played in the 2013 season.
 The Breeze play at Carlini Field (Catholic University).

 History

 2013

 In the Breeze's inaugural season the team played its home games at Anacostia High School in East DC.
 They went 4–12 in the regular season and did not qualify for the playoffs.
 The Breeze finished fifth in the East Division.

 2014

 The Breeze moved to the University of Maryland Field Hockey and Lacrosse Complex for their second season after playing their 2014 home opener at George Mason High School in Falls Church, Virginia.
 The opener was the professional debut for highly touted University of Pittsburgh graduates Alex Thorne and Tyler DeGirolamo, and was a nail biter to the end as the Breeze fell one goal short of heavily favored AUDL defending champions Toronto Rush, 20–19.
 To date this is still the only Breeze game played in Virginia.
 The team went 10–4 in the regular season, finishing in third place in the East Division and making its first playoff appearance, where the team lost to the Rush again.
 2014 also marks the first season that Alex "Dutchy" Ghesquiere served as head coach.